Self-playing Adversarial Language Game Enhances LLM Reasoning: Experiments

-After the imitation learning, we conduct three epochs of SPAG as described in Algorithm~\ref{alg:SPAG}.
-As shown in Figure~\ref{fig:self-play-reasoning-plot}, on most reasoning benchmarks, both LLaMA-2-7B and Baichuan-2-13B have their performance steadily improved with the SPAG epoch increasing.
-For LLaMA-2-7B, although the first-epoch SPAG has a relatively lower performance than the behavior cloning model on the W, after an additional epoch of self-play iteration, SPAG-2 has achieved sufficient improvement to surpass the performance of the IM model.
-Considering the general LLM understanding performance on MMLU, SPAG models can not guarantee continuous improvement, especially for Baichuan-2-13B whose performance slightly decays during the SPAG training.
-Compared to the improvements in the reasoning benchmarks, this language-understanding decline is still within an acceptable range, for the overall performance (GEO-Mean) maintains increase significantly.
+\paragraph{Self-play Training} After imitation learning, we conduct three epochs of SPAG training as described in Algorithm~\ref{alg:SPAG}.
+As shown in Figure~\ref{fig:self-play-reasoning-plot}, on most of the reasoning benchmarks, both LLaMA-2-7B and Baichuan-2-13B have their performance steadily improved with the SPAG training epoch increasing.
+For LLaMA-2-7B, although the first-epoch SPAG model has a relatively lower performance than the imitation-learned (IM) model on WinoGrande, after an additional epoch of self-play iteration, SPAG-2 has achieved sufficient improvement to surpass the performance of the IM model.
+Considering the general language capability on MMLU, SPAG models can not guarantee continuous improvement, especially for Baichuan-2-13B whose performance slightly decays during the SPAG training.
+Compared to the improvements in the reasoning benchmarks, this language-understanding decline is still within an acceptable range, since the overall performance (GM score) maintains increasing significantly.
+For the baseline comparison, we report the continuous SFT on the IM models (IM+AlpacaSFT) and self-played models on non-adversarial games (SP-\textit{20Q} and SP-\textit{GuessCity}).
+On both LLaMA-2 and Baichuan-2, continuous SFT models have lower performance scores compared with the corresponding SPAG-1 models.
+For non-adversarial self-play, SP-\textit{GuessCity} even performs worse than Imitation-\textit{GuessCity}, which with a high probability is because the game \textit{Guess-My-City} has a more narrow topic range, insufficient to comprehensively improve the general LLM capacity.